Isaaczhu9877/GameOfLife/README.md

 I was first introduced to this game by my high school biology teacher and I found myself really attracted to the game and spent the whole class trying to create cool shapes and moving groups of cells with friends.
+Later I found out that the game, as simple as it may seem, has a very complicated past with mathematics and even today there are still new discoveries about the behaviour of the game.
 I thought it would be a cool project to recreate the game and include a few extra pieces of functionality that I think will improve the experience of the game.

+##User Stories

+- As a user, I want to be able to place cells on the grid
+- As a user, I want to be able to place cells on the grid
+- As a user, I want to be able to pause the game
+- As a user, I want to be able to reset the game